 Aubry-Mather theory implies that for each irrational rotation number there is a minimizing trajectory that is dense on a circle or a cantor set.
 Percival proposed calling the latter sets "cantori."
-Thus for $k > \frac{63}{64}$, every rotational invariant circle has become a cantorus, and vertical transport between any two momentum levels occurs.
-The color figure (Figure 3) in the color plate section) shows two such cantori (brown) with rotation numbers $(1 + \gamma)/(3 + 4\gamma)$ and $(1+2\gamma)/(2+5\gamma)$.
+Thus for k > 63/64, every rotational invariant circle has become a cantorus, and vertical transport between any two momentum levels occurs.
 The rate of transport is locally governed by the flux, the area that crosses a closed loop upon iteration.
 The flux across a cantorus or a separatrix is given by Mather's ΔW , the difference in action between the corresponding minimax and minimizing orbits (MacKay et al., 1984).
-Renormalization theory shows that the flux through a noble cantorus goes to zero as $(k - k{cr})^{3.01}$; this can be very small well beyond $k{\rm cr}$.
-For example in the color figure (Figure 3 see color plate section), the blue chaotic trajectory is bounded below by a low flux cantorus even for tens of millions of iterates.
-Geometrically, the flux is the area contained in a "lobe" bounded by pieces of stable and unstable manifolds; all transport occurs through lobes in twodimensional maps (Wiggins, 1992); unfortunately, the higher-dimensional generalization is not clear.
+Renormalization theory shows that the flux through a noble cantorus goes to zero as $(k - k{cr})^{3.01}$; this can be very small well beyond k{cr} .
+For example in Fig. [3], the blue chaotic trajectory is bounded below by a low flux cantorus even for tens of millions of iterates.
+Geometrically the flux is the area contained in a "lobe" bounded by pieces of stable and unstable manifolds; all transport occurs through lobes in two dimensional maps (Wiggins, 1992); unfortunately the higher-dimensional generalization is not clear.